*Entries for 2019 will open shortly*

-- Yes this is a self-navigated / self supported event.
-But the emphasis is on fun, being outdoors and enjoying the scenery.
-Don't worry too much about there being no signage.
+- The emphasis is on fun, being outdoors and enjoying the scenery.
+Don't worry too much about there being minimal signage.
 The route follows one canal all the way to Wombourne (although the towpath does cross to different sides sometimes) and follows one trail path all the way back to Wolverhampton.
 So as long as you are aware of when to exit the towpath, and pay attention at the road crossing having done so, you'll easily access the trail path for your return journey.
-There are no signs marking the route and marshals are only at the ONE water feed station.
-There will however be sweeper runners following last runner to make sure everyone gets round safely.
+There are very minimal signs marking the route and marshals are only at the TWO water feed stations.
+There will however be sweeper runners following the last runner to make sure everyone gets round safely.

 - Solo runners must print off and carry a copy of the ROUTE INFO points.